-Friends who indicate special needs on their registration will receive a form from the NYYM office requesting specific information about their needs.
-This information is shared only with Silver Bay as needed to find appropriate accommodation.
+Friends who indicate special needs on their registration form will receive a form from the NYYM office requesting specific information on your disability.
+This information is only shared with Silver Bay as needed to find appropriate accommodation.

 There will also be opportunities for Friends to be special-needs volunteers.
 A checkbox for volunteers is on the registration form.